 Her former coach – Eric Cummings – reportedly died by hanging on September 22, 2020.
 He was the focus of a sexual assault investigation that had just launched the previous day — when Hickman reported Cummings to Greer police.

-Three weeks earlier, Hickman reported the alleged 2016 assault to Riverside principal Darah Huffman.
+Three weeks earlier, Hickman said she reported the alleged 2016 assault to Riverside principal Darah Huffman.

 “I initially came forward in hopes to shed light on a shady situation affecting my friends on the team,” Hickman told FITSNews.
 “I reported (it) to the principal because (Cummings) was hitting on me after being told to stop due to what happened in 2016.
 Then I reported (it) to police because he didn’t stop.”